There are various types of American visas available for those who wish to reside in the United States or visit it temporarily.

 - Q visa: Visitors in cultural exchange programs between the US and other countries.

-TN Visa : North American Free Trade Agreement (NAFTA) Temporary Professionals.
+- TN Visa: For North American Free Trade Agreement (NAFTA now USMCA) Temporary Professionals.

 Permanent Worker Visas